srl-ethz/hydra-documentation/docs/source/bom/machined.rst

 Toolchanger Parts
 ==================

-The Hydra MK1 assembly requires two differt machined parts.
+The Hydra MK1 assembly requires two different machined parts.
 One has to be lathed, the other can be milled or cut by waterjet.

 TC Belt Plate
 ^^^^^^^^^^^^^^^^